ailrk/canvas-bot/README.md

-# Grap files from canvas
+# Grab files from canvas